OriginFinancial/origin-backend-take-home-assignment/readme.md

 ## Testing

 TDD was used throughout the development of this project.
-There are two types of tests:
+There are three types of tests:

-Unit tests under the "test" folder and E2E tests under the "e2e_test" folder.
+Unit tests under the "test" folder, integration tests under the "integration_test" folder and E2E tests under the "e2e_test" folder.

+The integration tests exercise features by letting components communicate with their dependencies (no mocks, fakes or stubs).

 In a real world scenario, this project would greatly benefit from BDD to test the Risk Engine's business rules.